The European Accessibility Act (EAA)

 EAA compliance inside and outside the EU

-Service providers must explain in their terms and conditions how a service meets the digital accessibility requirements.
+Service providers must explain how a service meets the digital accessibility requirements.
 As applicable, the information must contain:

 - A broad overview of the service presented in a manner that everyone can understand, regardless of their accessibility needs